nixworks/public/news/2013/06/11/README.md

 ##### Michael Bloomberg
 ### [Michael Bloomberg appeals to the New York Supreme Court's Appellate Division on the invalidation of a law limiting soft drink sales in New York City. ](/news/2013/06/11/michael-bloomberg-appeals-to-the-new-york-supreme-court-s-appellate-division-on-the-invalidation-of-a-law-limiting-soft-drink-sales-in-new-y.md)
-_Context: a law limiting soft drink sales, Michael Bloomberg, state appellate court, New York City_
+_Context: a law limiting soft drink sales, New York City, Michael Bloomberg, state appellate court_

 ##### Indian
 ### [A UK government decision to create a controversial marine park in the Indian Ocean gets the go-ahead, though the intentions are questioned by former residents of the Chagos Islands all of whom were expelled by the British between 1965 and 1973 so that an airbase could be built by the United States on Diego Garcia. ](/news/2013/06/11/a-uk-government-decision-to-create-a-controversial-marine-park-in-the-indian-ocean-gets-the-go-ahead-though-the-intentions-are-questioned-b.md)
-_Context: United States, Chagos Islands, Diego Garcia, Indian_
+_Context: Diego Garcia, Indian, United States, Chagos Islands_

 ##### North Korea
 ### [North Korea calls off talks with South Korea, according to officials from the South, amid a disagreement over the pairing of Ryoo Kihl-jae (South) and Kim Yang Gon (North). ](/news/2013/06/11/north-korea-calls-off-talks-with-south-korea-according-to-officials-from-the-south-amid-a-disagreement-over-the-pairing-of-ryoo-kihl-jae.md)